Skip to content

 If you’re like many Americans who struggle with credit card debt, doubling down on your finances, learning how to pay off credit card debt, and being intentional about your money habits are the best ways to reign in your finances.
 But just exactly how do you do that?
 Today, we’ll cover the six best ways to pay down your debt.

-If paying off credit card debt has you wondering if bankruptcy might be an option, contact a bankruptcy attorney today with a price match guarantee and find the financial relief you deserve.
+If paying off credit card debt has you wondering if bankruptcy might be an option, contact a bankruptcy attorney today and find the financial relief you deserve.

 1. Pay More Than The Minimum Amount